nicolaViola/slotmachine/README.md

 *	/insertCoin operation.
 You can see the new state (Ready) in the ResponseBody.
 *	/startToPlay operation.
 You can see the new state (Game) in the ResponseBody.
 *	/shoot operation.
 You can see the new state (Game, NoCoin or Win) and the result of the game, the three cards, in the ResponsBody.
-	* If you are in Win state then /disponeMoney operation.
+	* If you are in Win state then you can hit the /disponeMoney operation.
 You can see the new state (NoCoin) in the ResponseBody.
 	* otherwise you are able to iterate the operation of the actual state.

 ## Used Techonlogy